KratosMultiphysics/Kratos/applications/MultilevelMonteCarloApplication/README.md

 # Multilevel Monte Carlo Application

 MultilevelMonteCarloApplication provides different algorithms, belonging to the Monte Carlo (MC) family, to estimate statistics of scalar and field quantities of interest.
-The application works with both OpenMP and MPI parallel strategies.
+The application is designed for running on distributed and high performance computing systems, exploiting both OpenMP and MPI parallel strategies.
 The application contains several interfaces with external libraries.

 ## Getting started